Clayton Williams: 1990 Texas gubernatorial race

 Williams began his run for Governor of Texas as one of several Republicans looking to succeed outgoing Governor Bill Clements, who had been elected to a second, non-consecutive term in the 1986 election (he had previously been elected in 1978).
 Clements elected not to run for a third term after he was strongly implicated in a pay-for-play scandal at Southern Methodist University, where he had served as the Director of the Board of Governors in between his terms as Governor of Texas.

 He defeated a field of candidates for the nomination that included former U.S. Representative and outgoing Railroad Commissioner Kent Hance of Lubbock, former Texas Secretary of State Jack Rains of Houston and Dallas lawyer Tom Luce.

 Williams spent freely from his personal fortune, running a "Good Old Boy" campaign initially appealing to conservatives.
 Prior to a series of gaffes, he was leading polling in double-digits in a race dubbed "Claytie vs. The Lady" by national media.
 A win would have made him only the second Republican governor of Texas since Reconstruction after Clements.

 In one of his widely publicized missteps, Williams refused to shake hands with Ann Richards in a public debate, an act seen as uncouth.
 He also expressed a lack of knowledge on the one constitutional amendment on the ballot and having not paid a cent of income tax in 1986.

 During the campaign, Williams publicly made a comment, which he later said was a joke, that likened the crime of rape to bad weather, having stated: "If it's inevitable, just relax and enjoy it".
 Also, during the campaign, allegations were made that as an undergraduate at Texas A&M, Williams had visited the Chicken Ranch, a brothel in La Grange, Texas, and Boy's Town, a Mexican red-light district near the border.
 As a result of his reported comments, Williams was occasionally parodied, such as in the mock political ad, "Satan Williams," which appeared on Dallas/Fort Worth public television during the 1990 campaign season.

 Williams eventually lost the race despite leading Richards by 11 points as late as August and outspending her by almost 2-to-1.
 Exit polls stated that nearly half of voters for Richards went with her in the final month before election day.
 During his concession speech, Texas television stations showed Williams cracking a joke among his supporters: "I've got some good news and some bad news.
 The bad news is that we lost; the good news is that it is not the end of the world."
 When the crowd urged him to try again in four years, he told his supporters, "I may be an Aggie, but I am not crazy."
+Richards was defeated in the 1994 election by George W. Bush.